arocull/BoneJuice/README.md

 # BoneJuice
 Armature utility plugin for Blender, for niche cases I encounter where it would be a lot nicer to have something do the work for me!

-Version 0.1.1 which supports Blender 4.2+
+Version 1.0.0 which supports Blender 4.2, using the extension system.
+See **Releases** on sidebar for legacy versions.
-- May be backwards compatible, but the latest changes are untested on previous versions

 Feature List (click on the links to see how-to/examples):
 - Object Mode